Paris - Ile De France

 It has been in its current location since 1902, next to the prestigious Ecole des Beaux-Arts de Paris.

-Justin Rochet, the architect of the Assistance Publique, drew the plans of the mansion that was especially built to house the National Academy of Medicine.
+The architect Justin Rochet drew the plans of the mansion to house the National Academy of Medicine.

 It is a superb example of Art Nouveau architecture, however, boasts an impressive Classical style facade.